 The Board of Directors reviews and authorizes the Group's organizational structure and approves the lines of responsibility and authority based on the organizational structure defined.
-In the 2021 fiscal year, a new Management Organization Chart was approved by the Board of Directors on October 28, 2021, with the changes becoming effective from January 1, 2022.
+In fiscal year 2023, a new Management Organization Chart was approved by the MAPFRE S.A.
+Executive Committee on October 23, 2023, with the changes becoming effective from January 1, 2024.